-The Seaflower Biosphere Reserve encompasses the entire land and marine territory of the Archipelago of San Andres, Old Providence and Santa Catalina, a protectorate of Colombia in the southwestern Caribbean Sea.
-The archipelago supports diverse marine and bird life as well as extensive coral reefs.
+The Seaflower Biosphere Reserve encompasses the entire land and marine territory of the San Andrés Archipelago in the southwestern Caribbean Sea.
+The archipelago, which forms the West Indies Department of Colombia, supports diverse marine and bird life and extensive coral reefs.

-The islands of old Providence and Santa Catalina, with 19 sq km (7 sq mi) formed by an extinct Miocene volcano, and with an unusually well preserved tropical forest, have far less population (4,180).
+The islands of old Providence and Santa Catalina, with 19 sq km (7 sq mi) formed by an extinct Miocene volcano and with an unusually well-preserved tropical forest, have far less population than San Andrés.
 The climate is tropical, stable, with an average temperature of 27° C (80° F).

-It is defined as a secondary endemic bird area.
-Among the endemic species of the Archipiélago there are two species of snakes, Leptotyphlops albifrons (silver snake) and Coniophanes andresensis, the Vireo caribeus, which is a bird, the Gambusia aestiputeus, a fish that lives in the mangroves of Bahía Hooker (San Andrés Island) an endemic species of toad called Leptodactylus insularis and the Hypoplectrus providencianus (Hamlet) which is a fish from Providence island.
+Also endemic is the Vireo caribeus, which is a bird.
+The Gambusia aestiputeus is an endemic fish that lives in the mangroves of Bahía Hooker (San Andrés island).
+In addition, there is an endemic species of toad called Leptodactylus insularis.
+Also endemic is the Hypoplectrus providencianus (Hamlet), a fish from Providence Island.

-San Andres ecosystems show the effects of mass tourism and over-population such as reduced water quality from solid and liquid waste, the effect of inadequate infrastructure and poorly planned urban development.
+San Andres ecosystems show the effects of mass tourism and over-population, such as reduced water quality from solid and liquid waste, the impact of inadequate infrastructure and poorly planned urban development.

-A special program of education, public awareness and community involvement was organized within the archipelago's community in order to develop and understand the philosophy and approaches of the MAB program in cultural, environmental and economic terms.
-Materials and activities included an 'Islands Natural Alphabet' on environmental education, on coral reefs and mangroves, tree planting and seed collection schemes.
+A special program of education, public awareness and community involvement was organized within the archipelago's community to develop and understand the philosophy and approaches of the MAB program in cultural, environmental and economic terms.
+Materials and activities included an 'Islands Natural Alphabet' on environmental education, coral reefs and mangroves, tree planting, and seed collection schemes.

-To contribute to sustainable economic and human development, the biosphere reserve will support eco- and ethno-tourism, and strengthen traditional native pursuits of subsistence agriculture, small animal raising, and artisan fishing that promotes self-sufficiency.
+To contribute to sustainable economic and human development, the Seaflower Biosphere Reserve will support eco- and ethno-tourism and strengthen traditional native pursuits of subsistence agriculture, small animal raising, and artisan fishing that promotes self-sufficiency.